 This fire also completely destroyed hundreds of homes in the Fountaingrove neighborhoods – cul-de-sac after cul-de-sac were obliterated.
 The Fountaingrove golf course country club building was in ruins.
 One of Santa Rosa’s iconic and most visible historical buildings was 100% destroyed, the Fountaingrove Red Barn (hopefully the city will rebuild this ASAP).
 Paradise Ridge Winery (also in Fountaingrove) was burned to the ground.

 And by no means were the destroyed parts of Santa Rosa the only destruction – numerous fires caused considerable damage in other parts of Sonoma County including Glen Ellen, Kenwood and significant damage in neighboring Napa County including widespread damage to Atlas Peak, near Calistoga, Carneros, and Mt.
 Veeder.
-At one point parts of 3/4 of the Napa Valley was surrounded by fires – in the Mayacamas Mountains, north of Calistoga and to the northeast of the city of Napa in the Vaca Mountains.
+At one point there were some 14 individual fires burning in the Napa and Sonoma regions.

 A number of Sonoma and Napa wineries were destroyed or sustained significant damage.
 Some of these Napa wineries include: